wistn/sited_test/README.md

 # key(optional): A keyword string that is used for searching on search node, if not be inputted, built-in keyword of bin.js would be used.
 ```

-or C. By the way, using [Code Runner extension](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) or built-in debugger to call Node is quick, when you are editing sited plugin file on VS Code.
+or C. By the way, using [Code Runner extension](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) or built-in debugger to call Nodejs is quick, when you are editing sited plugin file on VS Code.

 a.
 You can start Code Runner when editor focuses sited plugin file, after configuring Code Runner to execute .sited and .sited.xml as node command below, test the plugin directly, need not to write the plugin path, it will be identified by \$fullFileName.